 Watch Golf Simulator Videos take you through the new v3 update for GSPro:

-SGT allows you to compete in the PGA, WEB, AutoPutt and Pro tours which hold weekly tournaments.
+SGT allows you to compete in WEB, AutoPutt and Pro tours which hold weekly tournaments.
 Course flyovers are also possible.

 One of the things we love most about GSPro is that you can pick any spot on any hole of any golf course and practice shots from that location.